Non-stationary time series attribution for heatwaves over Europe

 \subsection{Including seasonal cycle in parameter estimation}

-Although the seasonal cycle is removed when calculating the TPDM, a residual seasonal cycle remains in the EPIs, which can be shown.
+Although the seasonal cycle is removed when calculating the TPDM, a residual seasonal cycle remains in the EPIs, as can be demonstrated.
 One way to account for this is to model this residual seasonal cycle when fitting the parameters.

-Here, we assume that the seasonal cycle can be described using sine- and cosine functions.
-For parameter estimation in the model with a constant threshold (Sect. \ref{sec:model_estimation_with_constant_threshold}), we can write:
+To this end, we relax the assumption of Eq.~(\ref{eqn:no_seasonal}) and allow the parameters to vary within a season, so that the day index $d$ reappears.
+We assume that the residual seasonal cycle can be described by sine and cosine functions and write

+where $\mathrm{doy}_d$ is the day of the year corresponding to day $d$ of the season.
+While the Legendre polynomials $\boldsymbol{g}_i$ of Sect.~\ref{sec:nonstat} describe the variation between seasons, $\boldsymbol{h}_d$ describes the variation within a season.
+For the model with a constant threshold (Sect.~\ref{sec:model_estimation_with_constant_threshold}), the parameters then read